-(i) The credit equivalent amount in relation to a non-market related off-balance sheet item will be determined by multiplying the contracted amount of that particular transaction by the relevant credit conversion factor (CCF).

-Sr. No. Instruments Credit Conversion Factor

 i.
+The credit equivalent amount in relation to a non-market related off-balance sheet item will be determined by multiplying the contracted amount of that particular transaction by the relevant credit conversion factor (CCF).

+Sr. Instruments Credit Conversion

+No. Factor

+i.
 Financial & other guarantees 100

 ii.
 Share/debenture underwriting obligations 50

 iii.
 Partly-paid shares/debentures 100

 iv.
 Bills discounted/rediscounted 100

-۷. Lease contracts entered into but yet to be executed 100
+V. Lease contracts entered into but yet to be executed 100

-21Inserted vide Notification No DNBS.268 dated January 1, 2014 vi.
-Sale and repurchase agreement and asset 10 0 saleswith recourse, where the credit risk remains with the NBFC. vii.
-Forward asset purchases, forward deposits and partly paid shares and securities, which represent commitments with certain draw down.
-100 viii.
-Lending of NBFC securities or posting of securities as collateral by NBFC, including instances where these arise out of repo style transactions 100 ix.
-Other commitments (e.g., formal standby faci credit lines) with an original maturity of up to one year over one year ilities and 20 50 x.
-24Deleted 25'Similar commitments that unconditionally cancellable at any time NBFC without prior notice or that eff provide for automatic cancellation deterioration in a borrower's credit wort fectively due to 0 xi Take-out Finance in the books of taking-over institution (i) Uncondition take-out finance onal 100 (ii) Conditiona take-out finance al 50 Note : As the court exposure will detern risk weight, it will be cent in respect of all b or zero per cent if co Government guarante determine the vill be 100 per of all borrowers t if covered by xii.
-Commitment to provide liquidity facility for securitization of standard asset transactions 100 xiii.
-Second loss credit enhancement for securitization of standard asset transactions provided by third party 100 xiv.
+vi.
+Sale and repurchase agreement and asset sales with 100

+recourse, where the credit risk remains with the NBFC.

+vii.
+Forward asset purchases, forward deposits and partly 100

+paid shares and securities, which represent

+commitments with certain draw down.

+viii.
+Lending of NBFC securities or posting of securities as 100

+collateral by NBFC, including instances where these

+arise out of repo style transactions

+ix.
+Other commitments (e.g., formal standby facilities and

+credit lines) with an original maturity of

+up to one year 20

+over one year 50

+X. Similar commitments that are unconditionally 0

+cancellable at any time by the NBFC without prior

+notice or that effectively provide for automatic

+cancellation due to deterioration in a borrower's credit

+worthiness

+xi.
+Take-out Finance in the books of taking-over institution

+(i) Unconditional 100

+take-out

+finance

+(ii) Conditional 50

+take-out

+finance

+Note : As the

+counter-party

+exposure will

+determine the risk

+weight, it will b e 100

+percent in resp ect of

+all borrowers o r zero

+percent if covered by Government guarantee. xii.
+Commitment to provide liquidity facility for securitization 100 of standard asset transactions xiii.
+Second loss credit enhancement for securitization of 100 standard asset transactions provided by third party xiv.
 Other contingent liabilities (To be specified) 50